 Some people even find mobile game apps relaxing, especially if they’re watching videos on Netflix or something similar at the same time.
 If you fall into that category, one of these apps could be perfect.

 So let’s take a look at the various apps and how they work.
 We’ve tried most of these out ourselves, so we can give you the low down about which apps are worth your time and which ones truly aren’t.
+Before you do that though, I've found an awesome new app called Fold where you can earn free BITCOIN just for spinning a prize wheel once a day.

 On a side note, many of these apps allow you to earn by playing the same games (like Lords Mobile or Game of War).
 Most of the time you only earn from the first time that you’ve ever played a given game, which means that you can’t earn from the same game even with multiple apps.